mike182uk/homebridge-zwave/README.md

 If you do not have a `platforms` section in your Homebridge config you will need to define one.

 `zwave.devicePath` is the path to your ZWave controller.
 This can vary based on the controller manufacturer and the operating system you are using.

+`zwave.networkKey` is the network key to use for encrypting secure messages over the network.
+This property can be omitted if you do not require this functionality.

 `accessories` is where you will map a ZWave node to a HomeKit accessory.
 To define an accessory the information needed is: